 - Clomiphene — the average cost is $97.23 for a 30-day prescription

-These prices can fluctuate based on whether the prescription is brand name or generic, as well as whether your insurance covers them.
+These prices can fluctuate based on whether the prescription is the brand name or generic, as well as whether your insurance covers them.
 It’s always best to ask your insurance provider directly which, if any, prescription fertility drugs are covered.
 In addition, you may want to consider the other costs you’ll incur like doctors visits, ultrasounds, and testing.

 Intrauterine insemination (IUI)